grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 }
 ```

-Without testing for correctness, what's immediately apparent is that it needs quite some boilerplate and some random Java interal, for something this straight-forward.
+Without testing for correctness, what's immediately apparent is that it needs quite some boilerplate and some random Java internal, for something this straight-forward.
 If I ask our dearest friend ChatGPT to instead give me the exact same code but in pure Scala this time, so without Zio, I get:

 ```scala
 import scala.io.Source